demoray/obs-advanced-timer/README.md

-# obs-meeting-costs
+# obs-meeting-cost
-This is a Lua script for OBS Studio that sets a text source as a cost calculator.
+This is a Lua script for OBS Studio that sets a text source as a meeting cost calculator.

 Based off of [obs-advanced-timer](https://github.com/cg2121/obs-advanced-timer).